coilysiren/algo-zone/README.md

 #### 📥 inputs

-- arg 1 - $language, the language to run tests for (optional, default to python)
+- arg 1 - $language, the language to run tests for (optional, defaults to python)

 #### 🚚 outputs